alexellis/SOSC2019/docs/k3s.md

 In this hands-on we will quickly walk through two main objects: Pods and Services.
 We will use, with some adaptations, [Kubernetes by example](http://kubernetesbyexample.com/) material, where you can find many other examples for different objects and use cases.

-## Pods

-"A pod is a collection of containers sharing a network and mount namespace and is the basic unit of deployment in Kubernetes.
-All containers in a pod are scheduled on the same node."

-TODO: fai deploy di container testato con Davide

-## Services

-TODO: esponi container testato con Davide

 ## Homeworks